|

 to Lyotard postmoderns are incredulous towards meta-narratives.
 This means the postmodern is one who is skeptical of

+theories that speak in grand generalities and that universalize their conclusions.
 The postmodernists are particularly suspicious of any form of universal philosophy, especially

 that of Hegel and Marx.
 In postmodernism, all the meta-narratives of modernity - the dialectic of Spirit, the emancipation